py-baudin/dicomstack/README.md

 # dicomstack

-`pydicom` wrapper for easy loading and filtering of DICOM images.
+A `pydicom` wrapper for simple loading and handling of DICOM stacks.

 Loading data: